Year-end and Tax Preparation

 - For all cash coming into the business.
 Now you will know how much money comes in each day, week or month just by looking at your bank balance.

 - For your quarterly profit sharing or business growth; for self-employed, preferably this account is at an online bank that pays higher interest than brick and mortar banks.
+This account rewards a business owner with freedom and lifestyle experiences.

 - For systematic owner's pay; for self-employed, preferably this account is at an online bank that pays higher interest than brick and mortar banks.
+This account is how the business will support a business owner.

 - For your income taxes; for self-employed, preferably this account is at an online bank that pays higher interest than brick and mortar banks.
+Setting aside withholdings is how the business continues to support a business owner so you have money to pay personal and business income taxes when they come due.

-- For business operating expenses; the bank account will preferably be tailored to withdrawals (cash, cheques, or online bill payments and transfers) with little to no bank fees such as RBC's Digital Choice Business Account.
+The bank account will preferably be tailored to withdrawals (cash, cheques, or online bill payments and transfers) with little to no bank fees such as RBC's Digital Choice Business Account.
 It features unlimited deposits including Moneris, unlimited cheque deposits, unlimited electronic debit and credit transactions, limited Interac transactions for $6 per month.
+(This account began in the early 2000s with no monthly service fee.)
 Additional fees apply for in branch transactions, cash deposits, paper transactions as this is marketed for digital transactions.
 Most of the other brick and mortar banks have service charges starting at $10+.

 EQ Bank is currently running a beta business account for current customers only.
 Expect it to be opened up to others in the future.
 The business account has no monthly fees, free unlimited transactions, pays 3% interest, and is CDIC insured.
 The EQ business account uses a fully digital sign up.
 It allows you to create up to 10 daily accounts for your banking needs making it super easy to implement the Profit First cash management system.
 You also have the option to park spare cash in GICs (Guaranteed Investment Certificates) at a higher rate of interest.
 Great if your business is seasonal or cyclical.